What You Need To Know for a Summer at FLBS

 Missoula International Airport (MSO) Arrivals/Departures

-- Taxi from the Missoula airport to downtown Missoula Greyhound bus terminal
+- Taxi from airport to Missoula Greyhound terminal: ~$20

-- And an overnight stay (~$95 up) in Missoula due to flight and bus schedule connections.
+- Overnight stay in Missoula due to flight and bus schedule connections: ~$95

 - FLBS shuttle service is NOT available from/to Missoula airport